PJSoftware/update-wallpaper/README.md

 Any new Spotlight images will have the **Prefix** added to their filename to simplify any renaming you might wish to do.

 If **SmartPrefix** is True, **Prefix** will only be used if the program could not find Spotlight metadata for the image.
 (The Spotlight delivery folders may contain a dozen or more images, but will likely only contain metadata for the last three or four images that were delivered to your computer.)

+The `Archive` section is used by `DeleteDuplicates`.

+## DeleteDuplicates

+This can be used to compare your active Wallpaper folder with a non-active Archive folder.
+Any files in the Archive folder which are identical to a file in the Wallpaper folder will be deleted.

+The `Archive` parameters from the INI file work as follows:

+**Archive** specifies the name of the archive folder.
+It is treated as a subfolder of the **DestinationFolder**.

+**Method** defaults to "Delete".
+If it is set to "SVN-Rename" `DeleteDuplicates` will, rather than delete the duplicate, rename it using `svn` to the new name.